What Can I Do To Stop My Alopecia Areata Symptoms?

 Symptoms of alopecia areata can develop into a total loss of eyebrows, eyelashes, your beard and all of your body hair.
 When this occurs, AA develops into alopecia totalis and alopecia universalis.

 Bald patches are the most common symptom however, other accompanying alopecia areata symptoms are:

-- Exclamation mark hairs – In alopecia areata exclamation mark hair is a main symptoms.
-These hairs are narrow at the root and get wider (hence the name). they are often found surrounding the bald patches.
+- Exclamation mark hairs – In alopecia areata, exclamation mark hair is a main symptom.
+These hairs are narrow at the root and get wider (hence the name).
+They are often found surrounding the bald patches.

-- Patchy hair loss – Visable coin-sized bald spots on the scalp or the body.
+- Patchy hair loss – Visible coin-sized bald spots on the scalp or the body.

 - Diffuse alopecia areata – Diffuse alopecia is a rare form of the condition where the hair loss is sparse rather than in defined circular patches.

 - Frontal fibrosing alopecia – This type of alopecia forms in a band-like pattern at the forehead and temples and often presents as red scarred or raised skin in a zigzag pattern.

 Alopecia areata doesn’t typically cause pain, however it can be painful to live with as it can induce stress and anxiety.
 Since the symptoms are so visible, it is a distressing condition that can have a negative impact on your psychological health.

 Stress and anxiety aggravate your hair loss situation.
 Therefore, we recommend joining a support group with other alopecia patients such as forums, as well as seeking support from your friends and family.

 Things to avoid when you have alopecia areata